 Information technology for creative production has brought about significant changes in how we create — and just as importantly, how we consume — art and media.
 The presence of advanced computer technologies in nearly every aspect of the entertainment sector and commercial media production points to the need for knowledge and skills in both the arts and the sciences.

 The Digital Arts and Media BDP is designed to guide students toward careers in this dynamic field by providing a unique mix of courses from Fine Arts, Radio-TV-Film, Computer Sciences, Humanities, and Engineering.
 The BDP provides a framework for students to explore and create work that pushes the boundaries of traditional disciplines and media.
 The foundation courses provide the conceptual scaffolding for exploring new media and developing new skills, while the strand courses allow students to pursue individual interests in games and entertainment, image and film, mixed media, music and audio, or other areas.

-Students in Digital Arts & Media can earn their certificates with an emphasis in Game Development when completing the requirements of the program.
-Students who want to receive this recognition must apply and be admitted to enroll in the one of the Game Development Capstone courses (C S 354S, 354T, or cross-listed sections in other departments) and propose the course to count for their Creative Project.
-This will be recognized on your paper BDP Certificate and you can list it on your resume.
-Contact your BDP advisor for more information.
+Students in Digital Arts & Media may earn their certificates with an emphasis in Game Development.
+Students who want to receive this recognition must apply and be admitted to one of the Game Development Capstone courses (C S 354S, 354T, or cross-listed sections in other departments), and either propose the course to count for their Creative Project or use the course to fulfill a strand course requirement.
+The emphasis will be recognized on students’ paper BDP certificates and may be listed on their resumes.
+Contact a BDP advisor for more information.

 An interdisciplinary faculty panel helps students choose courses related to Digital Arts and Media, produce creative digital projects, and identify connecting research and internship opportunities.